 The Prince George

 What: One of only a few 100% vegetarian pubs in the UK, The Prince George has rightfully made a name for itself thanks to its tempting menu of veggie dishes.
 Plus, all its mains can be made vegan if preferred!
-Look out for global favourites like nachos topped with refried beans, a falafel burger, burritos and sausage and mash.
-Do save room for dessert if you can.
-There's only one option and it's deep-fried Oreos with ice cream.
-Oh yes.
+Look out for global favourites like nachos topped with homemade guacamole and pickled jalapenos, a jerk mushroom burger and celeriac steak with peppercorn sauce and chips.

 Where: 5 Trafalgar Street, BN1 4EQ